Scudda Hoo! Scudda Hay!

 Scudda Hoo!
 Scudda Hay! is a 1948 American romantic comedy-drama film written and directed by F. Hugh Herbert, based on the novel of the same name by George Agnew Chamberlain.
 Released by 20th Century Fox, the film stars June Haver, Lon McCallister, and Walter Brennan.
 Marilyn Monroe has a bit part and a young Natalie Wood also appears in the film.

 The screenplay was adapted by the director F. Hugh Herbert from the novel of the same name by George Agnew Chamberlain.

 The film tells the story of two antagonistic stepbrothers living on a mid-western farm with their mother.
 One of them takes a job as a hired-hand with a neighboring farmer from whom he buys a pair of mules and must learn to train them, and whose daughter he is in love with, though she entices both brothers to compete for her affections.

-Colleen Townsend is also featured in the film, though not credited, playing a small role.

 Plot

-Farmer Milt Dominy (Henry Hull) and his son Daniel (Lon McCallister), who is called "Snug", commiserate with each other about their loathing of Judith (Anne Revere), Milt's second wife, and her brutish son Stretch (Robert Karnes).
-Milt decides to return to the sea while Snug takes a job as a hired hand with a neighboring farmer, Robert "Roarer" McGill (Tom Tully), with whose daughter, Rad (June Haver), he is in love, although the daughter gets her kicks out of keeping him guessing about her true feelings.
+Farmer Milt Dominy and his son Daniel, who is called "Snug", commiserate with each other about their loathing of Judith, Milt's second wife, and her brutish son Stretch.
+Milt decides to return to the sea while Snug takes a job as a hired hand with a neighboring farmer, Robert "Roarer" McGill, with whose daughter, Rad, he is in love, although the daughter gets her kicks out of keeping him guessing about her true feelings.
 Her father neither encourages nor endorses the courtship.

 Some days later, Snug offers to buy two mules, named Crowder and Moonbeam, from his boss, to add to his income.
 Roarer agrees but warns Snug that ownership of the mules will revert to him if Snug misses even one payment.
-Snug then takes Crowder and Moonbeam to Tony (Walter Brennan)'s farm, and Tony, who was once a dedicated mule driver before falling down on his luck and becoming an alcoholic.
+Snug then takes Crowder and Moonbeam to Tony's farm, and Tony, who was once a dedicated mule driver before falling down on his luck and becoming an alcoholic.
 While learning about the mules, Snug also deals with Judith and Stretch, who are trying to take over the Dominy farm.

-Eager to help Snug, Tony introduces him to logging foreman Mike Malone (G. Pat Collins), who offers him a well-paying job, which will start when Snug learns how to drive the mules.
+Eager to help Snug, Tony introduces him to logging foreman Mike Malone, who offers him a well-paying job, which will start when Snug learns how to drive the mules.
 Tony teaches Snug the commands "scudda hoo" and "scudda hay," which mean "gee" and "haw," the teamster's commands for "right" and "left," respectively.